-We are proud to help parents who have identified issues with their teenagers and acted fast to help them during a critical time in their mental, emotional, social and physical development.
+We are proud to help parents who have identified issues with teen alcohol and drug abuse and acted fast to help them during a critical time in their mental, emotional, social and physical development.
 Urgency is imperative when it comes to the motivation to seek help.
 Today, we will examine some of the developmental issues that can occur for teens who develop a dependency for drugs and alcohol.

 #1 –Increases Likelihood of Abuse in Future Years – Much like a lot of other things in life, what we do in our youth often shapes our futures.
 Alcohol use impacts brain development during our youth and makes addictions harder to break.
 The earlier a person begins to binge drink, the more likely they are to develop the habit for life.